Conservation and restoration of new media art: Seeing Double: an emulation testbed

 In 2004, the Guggenheim Museum, in conjunction with the Daniel Langlois Foundation, held an exhibition entitled Seeing Double: Emulation in Theory and Practice as a trial of emulation.
 In the exhibition, artworks operating on their original physical media were displayed alongside versions emulated on newer physical media.
 The exhibition was organized with the participation of computer researcher and emulation specialist, Jeff Rothenberg.
 In 1998, Rothenberg had published "Avoiding Technological Quicksand: Finding a Viable Technical Foundation for Digital Preservation".

 Reinterpretation

 Reinterpretation is the final storage form and is only considered when all other storage forms are not available.
 Reinterpretation involves changing the essence of the art with or without the artist's approval for preservation purposes.
-This could involved re-coding for access, recasting a piece in a more modern, durable medium, and more.
+This could involve re-coding for access, recasting a piece in a more modern, durable medium, and more.
 This technique does not maintain authenticity the way the other strategies do, but it can be the most effective.
 Therefore, it is considered best practice to only use reinterpretation when all other strategies are deemed inappropriate.